Lyalpha/pympc/README.md

 at which the search is being performed. epoch differences between orbital elements calculation and observation of around a month or two should be fine for typical positional accuracies of a few arcsecond for most minor bodies - note however that a small number of bodies (those under going strong perturbations) may be quite inaccurate (arcminutes).

+the `xephem` package can only provide geocentric astrometric positions. as such, parallax effects for near-earth bodies will be significant, in addition to the lack of perturbation calculations above.

 currently the epoch of the orbit elements is visible in the xephem db strings returned by `minor_planet_check()` as a decimal year format (e.g. ..,2019.317808,..). some diagnostic information and warning when using large time differences